 Lang Culture and Media (LCST) courses can be used to fulfill Visual Studies elective requirements with approval from the Visual Studies coordinator.

 Students must receive a grade of C or better in every course used to fulfill area of study requirements.

-Students pursuing a Bachelor of Arts in Liberal Arts may not elect an academic minor.
+Students pursuing a Bachelor of Arts or Bachelor of Science in Liberal Arts may not elect an academic minor.
 However, they may pursue deeper study in this subject area through the self-designed major.
 To explore this, contact an academic advisor or read more about the self-designed major at Lang.